 Many counties within the Region have also been actively working to secure funding to address brownfield issues within their communities.
 Orleans County has received grant funds from the New York State Department of Environmental Conservation (NYSDEC) to investigate environmental contamination at a 35.6 acre property in the Village of Medina, which is anticipated to have high levels of lead contamination.
+Livingston County is involved in two ongoing environmental remediation projects.
+Remediation efforts are also on-going regarding multiple sites within Monroe County.

+Ontario County has two ongoing remediation projects; one in the Town of Victor and the other in the City of Geneva.
 Seneca County is involved in clean up programs for several brownfield sites within the County and is working to secure a Brownfield Opportunity Areas grant to address remediation and redevelopment.
-Wyoming County has identified several brownfield redevelopment projects as part of their priority projects listed in Chapter 5; which includes the Perry Brownfield Opportunity Program.
-Wayne County has established a brownfield cleanup program, with initial projects underway in the Town of Sodus, Village of Lyons, and Village of Macedon.
+Wyoming County has identified several brownfield redevelopment projects as part of their priority projects listed in Chapter 5, which includes the Perry Brownfield Opportunity Program.
+Wayne County has established a brownfield cleanup program, with projects underway in the Town of Sodus and the Village of Macedon.
 Work is also being done by the Wayne County IDA to address potential brownfield sites, which are delinquent on taxes, in an attempt to redevelop the parcels and return them to the tax-rolls.
 Brownfield remediation work is also ongoing in Yates County at the former NYSEG plant on Water Street in Penn Yan, in the hopes of preparing the site for future development.